 Although title reviews may be conducted prior to the purchase of oil and natural gas producing properties or the commencement of drilling wells, such reviews do not guarantee or certify that a defect in the chain of title will not arise.
 Our actual interest in properties may accordingly vary from our records.
 If a title defect does exist, it is possible that we may lose all or a portion of the properties to which the title defect relates, which may have a material adverse effect on our business, financial condition, results of operations and prospects.
-There may be valid challenges to title, or proposed legislative changes which affect title, to the oil and natural gas properties we control that, if successful or made into law, could impair our activities on them and result in a reduction of the revenue received by us.
+There may be valid challenges to title, or proposed legislative changes which affect title, to the oil and natural gas properties we control that could impair our activities on them and result in a reduction of the revenue received by us.

-Reserve Estimates
+Reserves Estimates

-There are numerous uncertainties inherent in estimating quantities of crude oil, natural gas and natural gas liquids reserves and the future cash flows attributed to such reserves.
-The reserve and associated funds from operating activities information set forth in this Annual Information Form are estimates only.
-Generally, estimates of economically recoverable crude oil and natural gas reserves and the future net cash flows from such estimated reserves are based upon a number of variable factors and assumptions, such as:
+There are numerous uncertainties inherent in estimating quantities of crude oil, natural gas and natural gas liquids reserves and the future net revenues attributed to such reserves.
+The reserve and associated future net revenue information set forth in this Annual Information Form are estimates only.
+Generally, estimates of economically recoverable oil and natural gas reserves and the future net revenues from such estimated reserves are based upon a number of variable factors and assumptions, such as:

 - historical production from the properties;

 - production rates;

 - ultimate reserve recovery;

 - timing and amount of capital expenditures;

 - marketability of oil and natural gas;

 - royalty rates; and

-• the assumed effects of regulation by governmental agencies and future operating costs (all of which may vary materially from actual results).
+- the assumed effects of regulation by governmental agencies and future operating costs (all of which may vary materially from actual results).

-For those reasons, estimates of the economically recoverable crude oil and natural gas reserves attributable to any particular group of properties, classification of such reserves based on risk of recovery and estimates of future net revenues associated with reserves prepared by different engineers, or by the same engineers at different times, may vary.
-Our actual production, revenues, taxes and development and operating expenditures with respect to our reserves will vary from estimates thereof and such variations could be material.
+For those reasons, estimates of the economically recoverable oil and natural gas reserves attributable to any particular group of properties, classification of such reserves based on risk of recovery and estimates of future net revenues associated with reserves prepared by different engineers, or by the same engineers at different times, may vary.
+Our actual production, revenues, taxes and development and operating expenditures with respect to our reserves will vary from estimates and such variations could be material.